About Us

 I am a perfectionist and I am a hard taskmaster, because I know this is the only way to win cases.
 Any client who is forced to litigate, whether in the criminal or civil courts, wants and needs to win.
 In this area of life there are no consolation prizes for 2nd place.

 Most mainstream sets of chambers suffer nowadays from ever higher overheads which must be passed on to the client.
-It is not uncommon for barristers in such sets to pay 25 per cent of gross earnings for chambers expenses alone.
+It is nowadays common for barristers in such sets to pay over 25 per cent of gross earnings for their chambers expenses alone.
 I came to realise that for a senior and established QC such as myself this was no longer necessary.
-There is nothing a mainstream set of chambers offers me or my clients which I cannot obtain directly, passing on the savings in overhead to my clients.
+There is nothing a mainstream set of chambers offers me or my clients which I cannot obtain directly if needed, passing on the savings in overhead to my clients.